A transformational approach to collective behavior: Quantization of the Theory

 All of the physics theory up to this point is deterministic, that is, there is a state of the collective that has a unique evolution.
 The problem with conservative collectives is that they have as much instability as stability.
 A small change to the initial state of the system will evolve to a large difference in final state, if the time is larger than the characteristic time of the system, $1/\omega_0$.
 Shown in Table \ref{quantum.scales.tab} are characteristic times for several well known systems that roughly correspond to the complex Lie groups displayed in Fig.~\ref{lie.groups.fig}.

 We now turn our attention to the measurement and prediction of the state of a collective system.
 Werner Heisenberg realized that it was not possible to make space-like measurements of the state of a relativistic or collective system.
 It would take knowledge of the future.
-His statement of this is the Heisenberg Uncertainty Principle.
+His statement of this is the Heisenberg Uncertainty Principle,

 For a collective system, one needs to know the future evolution of the collective in order to know the present state of the collective.
 For a relativistic system, the future state of the system can not be communicated back to the current state.
 Such systems must be treated statistically, that is as stochastic systems.
 Max Born built on this with the Born Rule, which states that the only way that a statistical measurement can be made on a system is by exerting a force on the system.
 The problem is that the force changes the system, so that the measurement is entangled with the system.

 There has been a lot of confusion in the literature about the concept of entanglement.
 The origin of the confusion is the 1927 Solvay Conference, where there was a multi-day dialogue between Bohr and Einstein \citep{salam.90}.
 The result was Einstein formulating the EPR paradox \citep{epr.35}.
 This has given rise to the concept of Schrödinger's Cat, and the related question, ``Does a tree fall in the woods, if there is no one there to see it?''
 For the case of Schrödinger's Cat, the question is, ``Is Schrödinger's Cat alive or dead if there is no one there to observe it?''
 This has been simply stated as the question, ``Is there a reality?''